 While searching for a stick to throw for Asha, I came upon some purple flowers.
 They looked like a cluster of buds about to open and I made a mental note to return in a few days to see what they looked like once they opened.
 Then I learned that these flowers – Closed Gentian (Gentiana clausa) – weren’t buds about to open, but rather flowers in full bloom.

 That was two years ago on the fall equinox.

 Each September we return to visit the flowers-that-looked-like-buds to celebrate our private Gentian Day.
 A day to rejoice that blooming takes many forms – and happens right on time.

 I carry binoculars and a thermos of tea on an afternoon walk with Asha to the serene beaver pond.
 The October sun has already dropped behind the trees, casting the bridge and pond in shade.
 A few brown birds flit among the cattails.
 Water trickles through the abandoned beaver dam.

 I sip the tea and my thoughts drift back 40+ years, across 7000 miles and an ocean.

 As a child, I often sat down on a rock about halfway up the hill on my walk home from school and enjoyed the snack and Tang I’d saved from lunch.
 Then I closed my lunchbox, picked up my shoulder bag, heavy with homework and good-girl-ness, and continued home.

-I want to ask my 10-year-old self what prompted this ritual, why she chose this particular spot, whether the refreshments were an excuse to sit alone awhile, what she thought about while sitting there.
-What thoughts drifted through her young mind.
+I want to ask my 10-year-old self what prompted this ritual, why she chose this particular spot, whether the refreshments were an excuse to sit alone awhile, what thoughts drifted through her young mind.